data-community-of-practice/AI-Graph-Obsidian/tools/Week 5/Codestral Mamba - Your Lightweight Coding Companion.md

 ![Mamba](https://easy-peasy.ai/cdn-cgi/image/quality=80,format=auto,width=700/https://fdczvxmwwjwpwbeeqcth.supabase.co/storage/v1/object/public/images/5dc57da3-fd63-47a6-80cd-0ba08c457be7/ed2552ab-99c9-4ee8-a94e-710ac2cc22a5.png)

 <div align="center" ><i>Source : Easy-Peasy.AI</i></div>
+	%%Please add the prompt - Also, since i can see the code on the outer cover of the laptop, not sure if its a great picture%%

-In May 2024, Mistral AI made waves in the AI community with the release of "Codestral," a model designed specifically for code generation.
+In May 2024, Mistral AI made waves in the AI community with the release of "Codestral," %%Add link to Codestral%% a model designed specifically for code generation.
 It quickly set a new standard, boasting unparalleled performance on benchmarking tests.
 The only drawback, if any, was its size: with 22 billion parameters, Codestral required substantial storage space and computing resources, making it challenging to run on personal devices.

 Probably in response to community feedback, Mistral AI introduced a more lightweight version called "Codestral Mamba."
 Despite its reduced size, Codestral Mamba delivers performance comparable to its predecessor—if not better in some coding benchmarks—offering developers a powerful tool that is both accessible and efficient.

 # Features of Codestral Mamba

 Let's explore the reasons why you should consider using Codestral Mamba instead of other LLM competitors like ChatGPT or Gemini:
+%%Always follow british english, change the z's in words like specialized to s%%
 1. **Specialized in Code Generation**: Codestral Mamba is specifically designed with code generation in mind.
 Unlike general-purpose language models, it has been fine-tuned on a vast dataset of programming languages, algorithms, and coding best practices.
 This specialization enables Codestral Mamba to understand complex coding tasks, generate high-quality code snippets, and even provide detailed explanations and solutions for challenging coding problems.
 Whether you're debugging, refactoring, or writing new code, Codestral Mamba excels at delivering precise, context-aware code outputs tailored to your needs.

    As illustrated in the below image, Codestral Mamba outperforms many similarly sized popular code generation models, such as CodeGemma and CodeLlama (with 7 billion parameters), across most benchmark metrics.
 Remarkably, it also matches or surpasses the performance of much larger models, including Codestral and CodeLlama (with 34 billion parameters), in several benchmarks.